Shreyyyas22/VC-Transcript-Assignment/README.md

 Tailwind CSS: Utility-first CSS framework for styling.
 Framer Motion: Library for animations and transitions.
 SpeechSynthesis API: Web API for text-to-speech functionality.

+Installation
+To get started with this project, clone the repository and install the necessary dependencies: git clone